The LOGIC Home: How a More Attainable GO Logic Home Came to Life

 Internally, there were big hopes at the beginning.
 Some people genuinely wondered if we could cut the total cost of a home in half.

-Roughly speaking, we expected that savings to come from two places:
+Roughly speaking, we expected that savings to come from two places

-About 10 percent from design simplification
+10 percent from design simplification

-About 10 percent from efficiency
+10 percent from efficient fabrication

-This will be more attainable, not “cheap”.
+This will be more attainable, not “cheap”

-We will simplify, but we will not hollow out the performance or the experience.
+We will simplify, but we will not hollow out the performance or the experience

 Designing for Panelization From the First Sketch

-On the first floor, the walls are organized into just six large panels:
+The walls are just six large panels:

 Two long side walls at the maximum length we can build in our shop, about 26 feet, and

-Two end walls at about 24 feet wide.
+Two end walls at about 24 feet wide

-That simplicity yields real benefits:
+That simplicity means:

 Fewer seams to manage